-1) Improve least tern and piping plover production by management of sandpits and riverine islands developed and maintained by mechanical and other means in combination with existing river flows (TP-2 and TP-4).

-2) Improve survival and/or fitness of whooping cranes by providing palustrine, riverine and upland habitats used by whooping cranes and maintained with mechanical and other means (WC-2).
+- 1) Improve least tern and piping plover production by management of sandpits and riverine islands developed and maintained by mechanical and other means (e.g., herbicides, grazing, burning) without the need for pulse flows described in IV.B.1.c (TP-2 and TP-4). - 2) Improve survival of whooping cranes by providing non-riverine wetlands, upland habitats, and open channel habitats similar to those described in IV.A.1 maintained with mechanical and other means without the need for pulse flows described in IV.B.1.c (WC-2).